nf-core/detaxizer/README.md

 ## Introduction

 **nf-core/detaxizer** is a bioinformatics pipeline that checks for the presence of a specific taxon in (meta)genomic fastq files and offers the option to filter out this taxon or taxonomic subtree.
-The process begins with quality assessment via FastQC and optional preprocessing (adapter trimming, quality cutting and optional length and quality filtering) using fastp, followed by taxon classification with kraken2 and/or bbduk, and optionally employs blastn for validation of the reads associated with the identified taxa.
+The process begins with quality assessment via FastQC and optional preprocessing (adapter trimming, quality cutting and optional length and quality filtering) using fastp, followed by taxonomic classification with kraken2 and/or bbduk, and optionally employs blastn for validation of the reads associated with the identified taxa.
 Users must provide a samplesheet to indicate the fastq files and, if utilizing bbduk in the classification and/or the validation step, fasta files for usage of bbduk and creating the blastn database to verify the targeted taxon.

 ![detaxizer metro workflow](docs/images/Detaxizer_metro_workflow.png)